Cellulite is more common among women due to feminine distribution of fat cells and connective tissue.

 - During Cellulaze, a doctor injects numbing solution into the area, then shoots heat in three directions.
 Expect about a 75% improvement in your cellulite for about a year.

 - With subcision, a dermatologist puts a needle under your skin to break up the connective tissue bands.
-Results can last 2 years or more, says the AAD.
-Vacuum-assisted precise tissue release cuts the connective bands beneath the skin.
-According to limited data, this may last up to 3 years.
+Results can vary but will last 2 years or more, says the American Academy of Dermatology (AAD).
+Vacuum-assisted precise tissue release cuts the connective tissue bands beneath the skin.
+According to the data, even though it's still limited, this may last up to 3 years.

 What Causes Stretch Marks?

 Adolescents can get stretch marks during a growth spurt.
-Some formally unfit people hit the gym with a vengeance—endeavoring to quickly bulk up or drop tens of pounds.
-Pregnant mothers are also subject to rapid weight gain and skin stretching.
+Some formerly unfit people hit the gym with a vengeance—endeavoring to bulk up or drop tens of pounds quickly.
+Pregnant mothers also experience rapid weight gain and skin stretching.
 The internet is filled with images of postpartum or post-pregnancy bellies, stomachs, thighs and “mommy bodies.”

 Rodolpho Torres from São Paulo amassed more than 1.2 million Instagram followers after uploading footage documenting his approach to stretch mark ‘removal’—literally painting between individual lines.
 Dermatologist, Dr. Doris Day warns, “If a tattoo is done by someone who doesn’t understand how to treat skin, you can end up with a scar, and a potentially worse problem, especially in an area that’s already thinner and missing some of the essential elements of skin.”

-Stretch marks are essentially tears in the skin that result from rapid weight loss or gain or cortisone overuse.
+Stretch marks are essentially tears in your skin that result from rapid weight loss, weight gain, or overuse of cortisone medication.
 Cortisone is a hormone naturally produced by your adrenal glands.
-However, having too much of this hormone negative affects your skin.
-Corticosteroid creams, lotions, and pills can cause stretch marks by decreasing the skin’s ability to stretch.
+However, the excessive use of this medication can adversely effect your skin.
+Corticosteroid creams, lotions, and pills can cause stretch marks by decreasing your skin’s elasticity.
 Adrenal gland disorders can increase the amount of cortisone in your body.
+[3,5,6]

 Initially, stretch marks may appear as a deep reddish color (striae rubra).
-These are easiest to treat with appropriate ointments.
-They then the marks slowly fade to white or silver over time.
-White stretch marks (striae alba) are more difficult to treat.
-Over time, blood vessels narrow, making it hard to stimulate collagen production.
+Compared to other types of stretch marks, these are easiest to treat with appropriate ointments.
+The marks slowly fade to white or silver over time.
+White stretch marks (striae alba) are more challenging to treat.
+Over time, blood vessels narrow, making it hard to stimulate collagen production. striae distensae have less elasticity, more roughness, and lower dermal density than normal skin.

 Treatments For Stretch Marks

-Do not expect any treatment to totally eliminate stretch marks.
+Do not expect any treatment to eliminate stretch marks.
+The aim is to minimize their appearance.
 You may prefer to ignore them.
 This is arguably more difficult for a woman than a man.
-Some options are useful for fading stretch marks:
+The AAD has reviewed a number of techniques that may be successful in reducing the appearance of stretch marks.
+Some options are also useful for fading cellulite :

 - Exfoliation removes excess dead skin.
 This can be a catalyst for other treatments.